E. Science and Technology

 Mathematics: The golden ratio, a pattern in nature and beauty, is also found in “The Great Wave off Kanagawa” (『神奈川沖浪裏』) at the Museum of Fine Arts, Boston (2015).

-Physics: Light is “the energy from the sun, a lamp, etc. that makes it possible to see things” (OALD).
+Physics: Light is “the energy from the sun, a lamp, etc. that makes it possible to see things” (Oxford Advanced Learner’s Dictionary; OALD).
 Along the Enoden Line in Kamakura, Japan (2022).

 Physics: Buoyancy is “the fact of floating, being able to float or able to keep things floating” (OALD).
 On the Caribbean Sea (2012).